A Guide to Star Trek's Production & Working Titles

 Star Trek: Discovery (2017–2024)Working Title: Green Harvest

-This title was a playful, direct homage to Star Wars' "Blue Harvest," placing it within a long tradition of sci-fi production camouflage.
-The final title, Discovery, refers not only to the starship USS Discovery and its experimental spore drive, but also to the series' theme of its characters rediscovering the core values of the Federation in a fractured, post-war era.
+This title was a playful, direct homage to Star Wars' famous "Blue Harvest" cover, placing it within a long, proud tradition of sci-fi production camouflage.
+The final title, Discovery, refers not only to the namesake starship and its highly experimental spore drive, but also to the serialized theme of the entire show: characters rediscovering the core values of the Federation in a fractured, post-Klingon War galaxy.

 Star Trek: Picard (2020–2023)Working Title: Drawing Room

-This working title perfectly matched the show's initial tone, which was quiet, introspective, and rooted in character memory rather than high-concept spectacle.
-A "drawing room" is a place for conversation and reflection, fitting for a series that begins with a retired Jean-Luc Picard living in his chateau, haunted by his past.
+This working title perfectly matched the show's initial tone, which was quiet, deeply introspective, and rooted in character memory rather than high-concept space spectacle.
+A "drawing room" is a place for conversation, quiet reflection, and receiving guests.
+This was a fitting metaphor for a series that begins with an aging, retired Jean-Luc Picard living in isolation at his French chateau, haunted by his past and the loss of Data.

 Star Trek: Strange New Worlds (2022–)Working Title: Lily & Isaac

-This was a rare, sentimental codename.
-"Lily" likely referred to actress Jess Bush's character, Nurse Christine Chapel, and her significant character evolution.
-The final title, Strange New Worlds, is a direct quote from Captain Kirk's iconic opening monologue from The Original Series, signaling a deliberate and celebrated return to the classic episodic format of exploration and adventure.
+Unlike the generic misdirects of the Kelvin films, this was a rare, sentimental codename.
+"Lily" was widely rumored to refer to actress Jess Bush's character, Nurse Christine Chapel, highlighting her significant evolution in the series.
+The final title, Strange New Worlds, is a direct, loving quote from Captain Kirk's iconic opening monologue.
+It served as a massive beacon to fans, signaling a deliberate and celebrated return to the classic, optimistic, planet-of-the-week format of the 1960s.